deryann/hdypackagedemo/README.rst

 hdy demo v2
 ===========

-This project provides a demo for packaging and distributing python application.
+This project provides a demo for packaging and distributing python package.